nadeo/trackmania-doc/docs/nadeo-importer/04-how-to-create-the-meshparams-xml-file.md

 - `Bumper`: makes the car bump a bit
 - `Bumper2`: makes the car bump a lot
+- `Cruise`: makes the car maintain its speed
 - `ForceAcceleration`: disables breaking until next Reset block or next checkpoint
 - `Fragile`: makes the car sensitive to hard bumps and crashes, making it harder to handle and accelerate the more damages it takes.
 Only gets back to normal with a Reset Block
 - `FreeWheeling`: entirely stops the engine until next Reset block or next checkpoint
+- `NoBrakes`: disables the car brakes
 - `NoGrip`: comparable to ice, but way less handling and no drift mechanic until next Reset block or next checkpoint
 - `None`: no gameplay effect (this is the default value for all game materials)
 - `NoSteering`: disables steering until next Reset block or next checkpoint